maxwolf621/JavaNote/Quick review.md

 ClassName.staticMember;
 ```

-static member As global variable
+Static member As global variable
 ```java
 /**
  * {@code count} would never reset, and shared by account's objs